 2010, Effective Case Management, Dept. of Justice, Center for Effective Public Policy.
-Lists 16 effective programs, including Truthought.
+Places Truthought at the top of the list of a dozen effective programs.

 A complementary Thinking Assessment, developed by Dr. Kay Baker.